ngallo/pic-model/draft/0.1/pic-model.md

 - the impossibility of artifact possession to guarantee continuity.

 These are **architectural principles**, not terminology.
-Renaming primitives or rephrasing components **does not change the model**.
+Renaming primitives or rephrasing components **does not cqhange the model**.

 Implementations, extensions, or derivative frameworks
 that apply these principles **MUST preserve attribution**: